Munter/toggleprint/README.md

 It is recommended that you combine this with some sort of live CSS reloading for a very quick development roundtrip.

+You can either add the script to your page or [use this bookmarklet](https://raw.githubusercontent.com/Munter/toggleprint/master/toggleprint.bookmarklet.js)

 Usage
 -----